 Another plant that can be used to repel mosquitos is Lavender (Lavandula).
 This popular flowering fragrant herb is native to the Mediterranean and gives off a beautiful scent and has a distinctive purple bloom.
 Lavender also loves the sun, so it's a great choice for growing in a warm climate such as here in Spain.

-Lavender is really popular when it comes to repelling mosquitos and other insects and is why you can find lavender oil in many natural (example: lavender essential oil mixed with almond carrier oil) and commercial mosquito oils that you can apply directly to the skin.
+Lavender is really popular when it comes to repelling mosquitos and other insects and is why you can find lavender oil in many natural (example: lavender essential oil mixed with an almond carrier oil) and commercial mosquito oils that you can apply directly to the skin.

 Lavender is perfect for growing in the garden or can just as easily be planted in pots and placed on an outside terrace or patio.